 What Happens When A Home Appraisal Comes Back Higher Than Expected?

 When the appraisal comes back higher than expected, it greatly benefits the home buyer.
-That’s because they’ll pretty much be getting a deal on the home and have more home equity.
+That’s because they’ll be getting a good deal on the home and have more home equity.

-The seller will not know if the home appraised for higher than the asking price.
+The seller will not be made aware if the home appraised for higher than the asking price.
 That way, they can’t try to demand more money (which would be in breach of the purchase agreement) or back out of the deal to sell the home for more later.

 A low appraisal can prevent the loan from moving forward or slow down the process because the lender cannot lend more money than the home is worth.
-This can be a problem if any of the parties involved are relying on this type of financing.
+This can be a problem if any of the parties involved are relying on mortgage financing.

 If the appraisal comes back low, don’t panic just yet.
-You may have a few different options, whether you’re buying, selling or refinancing the home.
+You may have a few different options, whether you’re buying, selling or refinancing.
 Here’s what you can do: